offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

-The naive algorithm computes the emission probability of [z, z, y] as ...
+The summation algorithm computes the emission probability of [z, z, y] as ...

 ```
 Pr(SOURCE→A|z) * Pr(A→A|z) * Pr(A→A|y) +